MarioCicalese/Deep-Learning-In-Computer-Vision/README.md

 - **Feature Extraction (Transfer Learning)**: One common approach is to use **feature extraction**, (1) involves using the pretrained model to make predictions on the training data, and then using these predictions as the new training set for a custom model.
 (2) involves freezing the weights of a pretrained model and using it as the foundation for a custom model.
 - **Data Augmentation in Transfer Learning**: To apply data augmentation in this context, you must use the second approach—freezing the pretrained model and attaching a new classifier—so that the augmented images are processed end-to-end.
 ---
+## 📘 Chapter 4 – Fine-Tuning (VGG16 Model)
+In this notebook, I will explore Fine-Tuning Technique on VGG16 Model.
+Fine-tuning is another popular technique that involves utilizing a pretrained model, and it complements feature extraction.
+The model will be used to classify images for the same previous task (cats vs dogs).

+### 🔍 What This Covers
+- Add our custom model to the top of pre-trained model
+- Freeze pre-trained model's weights
+- Train the custom model.
+- Unfreeze some pre-trained model's weights.
+- Train both unfreeze layers and part we added.

+### 🧠 Key Deep Learning Concepts
+- **Fine-Tuning**: is a method where we "unfreeze" the top layers of a pretrained convolutional base and train them along with the new classifier added to the model.
+- **Freezing and Unfreezing Layers**: When fine-tuning a model, you start by freezing the initial layers of the pretrained network and then unfreeze the top layers to train them.
+Typically, you unfreeze only the final few layers because they capture more task-specific features, while the earlier layers capture more generic features like edges or textures.
+- **Overfitting Considerations**: The more layers you unfreeze, the more parameters need to be trained, which increases the risk of overfitting.